mcci-catena/docker-iot-dashboard/README.md

 Since data files on the host are not removed between runs, as long as you don't remove the files between runs, your data will preserved.

-Sometimes this is inconvienient, and you'll want to remove some or all of the data.
+Sometimes this is inconvenient, and you'll want to remove some or all of the data.
 For a variety of reasons, the data files and directories are created owned by root, so you must use the `sudo` command to remove the data files.
 Here's an example of how to do it:

 ```bash
 source .env